Go Back

 • When the chocolate has melted set aside for a few minutes to reach room temperature.

-• Remove the tray with the Main Layer from the fridge and pour the melted chocolate over it, making sure to spread it evenly on the entire surface.
+• Remove tray with Main Layer from fridge and pour melted chocolate over it.
+Make sure to spread the chocolate paste evenly on the entire surface of the base layer.

-• Decorate with berries and place again in the fridge for a few hours or until the fudge has solidified.
+• Decorate with berries and place again into the fridge for a few hours or until the fudge has solidified.

 Notes

 Only use the skin from an organic orange.
-The skin of conventional grown oranges (and other citrus fruits) is loaded with pesticide residues that you want to avoid.
+The skin of conventionally grown oranges (and other citrus fruits) is loaded with pesticide residues that you want to avoid due to health risks.

-More chocolate will solidify this fudge even more, while using less chocolate will keep it more “fudgy”.
+Using more chocolate in the base layer will help solidify this fudge even more, while using less chocolate will keep it more “fudgy”.

 Course: Breakfast, Dessert